sysdiglabs/charts/charts/admission-controller/README.md

                 --set sysdig.agentKey=AGENT_KEY \
                 --set clusterName=CLUSTER_NAME \
                 --set verifySSL=false \
-                --set scanner.sysdigSecureOnPrem=true \
                 sysdig/admission-controller
 ```

-Make sure you include the following parameters:

-* verifySSL=false if you are using self signed certificates
+Use `verifySLL=false` if you are using self signed certificates.
-* scanner.sysdigSecureOnPrem=true